slimbous/Register-test/README.md

 You can find in this repository a solution of the technical test

 I used ReactJS and Redux.
-for the Design I used Material Design
+For the design, I used Material Design

 I hope you will enjoy this solution